cemer99/compare-two-numbers/README.md

 Hi Coder.

-I'm coding for comparing numbers.
+I'm coded for comparing numbers.

 Now i know which numbers in upper ,lower or equal.